TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step2.md

 Great job exploring!
 Now let's learn to move around the file system like a pro.
 Think of `cd` as your teleportation device! ✨

-## 🔍 Question 1: Enter and Explore Directories
+## 🔍 Practice Exercise 1: Enter and Explore Directories

 Let's start by moving into one of your directories and seeing what's inside: